nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 .. note::
     | The **VirtualServer** and **VirtualServerRoute** resources are new load balancing configuration, introduced in release 1.5 as an alternative to the Ingress resource.
     | The resources enable use cases not supported with the Ingress resource, such as traffic splitting and advanced content-based routing.
-    | The resources are implemented as Custom Resources.
+    | The resources are implemented as Custom Resource Definitions.
     | The VirtualServer Custom Resource will be used in the labs 2.
     |
     |